SolrNet/SolrNet/README.md

 ### Mailing list

-If you have any questions about SolrNet, join the [SolrNet google group](http://groups.google.com/group/solrnet) and ask away.
+If you have any questions about SolrNet, please create an issue and ask away.
 If you have questions about Solr itself (i.e. not specifically about SolrNet) use the [Solr mailing list](http://lucene.apache.org/solr/discussion.html).

 ### Contributing